isomerpages/moe-stmargaretpri/_announcements/ECHA Nomination 2023.md

 The nomination period starts on **17 July 2023**.
 Students can be nominated by staff, parents, coaches and other partners using the prescribed nomination form.

-Please click on the link below to know more about ECHA and to download the nomination form.
+Please click on the link below to know more about ECHA.
+The nomination form can be obtained from the link below.

 [ECHA Nomination 2023](/learning-at-sms/student-development/character-and-citizenship-education/)